visit my new Facebook page

 Ask Jack Articles

 Jack is on a break.
 He is not accepting machines or questions at present.
 A colleague is doing machine repair.
 His information is on the contact page.
-Our articles on some popular mechanical subjects are at this link.

 Note to Passap knitters